ageddesi/react-movie-search/movie-search/README.md

 Outside of my work I use a framework called Redwoodjs which is an on rails experience for REACT websites on side projects.

 Given more time on the project, I would have liked to create a second page that uses the graphql implementation instead of the REST endpoints.
-I would have also like to have added a like feature that would then using AI recommend additional movies you may like based on those selected.
+I would have also like to have added a like feature that would then using AI recommend additional movies you may like based on those

 ----